basho/basho_docs/content/riak/kv/2.1.4/learn/glossary.md

 ## Node

 A node is analogous to a physical server.
-Nodes run a certain number of nodes, each of which claims a partition in the Riak Ring key space.
+Nodes run a certain number of vnodes, each of which claims a partition in the Riak Ring key space.

 * [Clusters][concept clusters]
 * [Adding and Removing Nodes][cluster ops add remove node]